Research Environment and Ethics

 Roehampton University is committed to maintaining the highest standards of ethical performance within its research, practice and teaching.
-The Ethics Committee, as a committee of Senate, is charged with ensuring that the University meets its obligations and observes best practice in this area.
+The Research Integrity and Ethics Committee, as a committee of Senate, is charged with ensuring that the University meets its obligations and observes best practice in this area.

 Please find full information on Ethics policy and procedure on the webpages below:

 - Health and Safety Risk Assessment for Ethics Applications

 - Good Clinical Practice and Good Research Practice

 - Undergraduate/ MA/ MSc Students (please note that these applications and information should not be sent to the Research Ethics and Governance Officer)

 The University of Roehampton and the Concordat to Support Research Integrity

 As a signatory of the Concordat to Support Research Integrity, the University of Roehampton is committed to maintaining the highest standards of rigour and integrity in all aspects of research.
 The UUK Concordat to Support Research Integrity provides a comprehensive national framework for good research conduct and its governance.
 We are committed to the following principles: